-The net profit is estimated as Landings L (tonnes) of stocks i...n included in the model and other stocks income OSInc in euros reduced by crew shares CS per unit landings, plus nonfishery income NFInc (euros), minus variable costs VaC (euros) per unit effort E (KWSeadays) and the fixed cost FxC (euros) for the number of vessels ny in the fleet f.
-The value of landings for stocks in the model was estimated by multiplying landings of stock st(i) with price p(i) (euro per tonne) and summing across all stocks and métiers.
-The other stock income OSInc is the sum of PInc pelagic stock income adjusted for ΔTAC change in TAC, weighted w by the proportion of income each pelagic stock st(p)contributes for the fleet, plus a fixed income CLInc crab and lobster income, and a variable income for all Othlnc other stocks.
+The net profit is estimated as Landings L (tonnes) of group (pelagic, beam, gillnet, seine, trawl, and lines, all) stocks i...n included in the model and other stocks for the years 2017-2019.
+These sales note prices were income OSInc in euros reduced by crew shares CS per linked with the respective logbook data provided by Marine Institute.
+However, while the landings recorded unit landings, plus nonfishery income NFInc (euros), minus variable costs VaC (euros) per unit effort E in the logbooks were by season, sales note prices were (KWSeadays) and the fixed cost FxC (euros) for the constant over the year, hence no seasonal variations number of vessels nv in the fleet f.
+The value of landings in the price data were accounted for in deriving total for stocks in the model was estimated by multiplying value.
+Moreover, as only an average price for each stock landings of stock st(i) with price p(i) (euro per tonne) and year was provided, quality or size of the catch was not further accounted for.
+Nephrops, irrespective of and summing across all stocks and métiers.
+The other stock income OSInc is the sum of PInc pelagic stock functional units, were assumed to have generated the income adjusted for $\Delta TAC$ change in TAC, weighted w same price in the respective year, though these do by the proportion of income each pelagic stock st(p)differ by ICES subdivision which in some cases takes contributes for the fleet, plus a fixed income CLInc account of different Functional Unit values. crab and lobster income, and a variable income for all Approximately 43% of the logbook-recorded landings OthInc other stocks.